Rate this product

 Zooming Zucchini is a gardening product that is part of a plant starter kit line by Gardeners' Collection.
 The package includes starter pots that contain both the soil and seed necessary to begin growing zucchini at home.
 Customers only need to provide access to sunlight, regular water and transplantation to an appropriate area once enough growth occurs.
 Plants will grow straight up any pole or fence without the need for staking, tying or other directional coaxing techniques.

-The cost of Zooming Zucchini is $12 plus $4.95 shipping.
-The special TV offer allows you to receive a second Zooming Zucchini by paying the extra shipping fee of $4.95 for a total price of $21.9.
+The cost of Zooming Zucchini is $12.00 plus $4.95 shipping.
+The special TV offer allows you to receive a second Zooming Zucchini by paying an extra fee of $4.95 for a total price of $21.90.

 Normal gardening methods require a lot of work to get started.
 Holes need digging, seeds have to be carefully placed, dirt needs to be gathered and spread, but none of these steps are necessary when plants arrive in prepared starter containers.
 Additionally, since the product is designed to grow vertically without assistance, customers will not have to spend time dealing with tricky support systems.